Beats Studio Pro vs Marshall Major V

 Which one is better?

-The Beats Studio Pro is the better buy for most people - its Active Noise Cancellation and USB-C audio crushes the Marshall Major V. That said, grab the Marshall Major V if you need 100+ hours of battery life - it's a steal for extended listening sessions without the hassle of charging.
+The Beats Studio Pro is the better buy for most people - its Active Noise Cancellation and premium sound features crush the Marshall Major V. That said, grab the Major V if you prioritize battery life and need a lightweight option for casual listening.

 Who should buy each?

-Choose the Beats Studio Pro if: you want superior sound with ANC, you prefer over-ear designs for comfort, or you need lossless audio for serious listening.
+Choose the Beats Studio Pro if: you want the best sound quality, need Active Noise Cancellation, or prefer USB-C lossless audio.
 (9.17 oz weight)

-Choose the Marshall Major V if: you want industry-leading battery life, you need a lightweight option for on-the-go, or you value wireless charging convenience.
-(6.56 oz weight)
+Choose the Marshall Major V if: you need 100+ hours of battery life, want a lightweight design for short trips, or prefer wireless charging convenience.

 Conclusion